PHY3027 : Project

 Outline Of Syllabus

-Each student will be required to give a poster presentation of their work to their second examiner, to assess their ability to communicate technical concepts to the non-specialist audience and answer technical questions relating to their work.
+Each student will be required to present their work-in-progress via an academic poster, to assess their ability to communicate technical concepts to the non-specialist audience.

 A list of projects is made available in the School at the end of Semester 2 of the previous year.